ipfabric/docs/docs/releases/known_issues/checkpoint.md

 2. Navigate to User Management > Roles in the left menu

 3. Click Add, fill in the name.
-In the Features tab select all items and mark them as “Read-Only“.
-No permissions from “Extended Commands“ tab are needed\*.
+In the Features tab select all items and mark them as "Read-Only".
+No permissions from "Extended Commands" tab are needed\*.

-4. If you have VSX firewall in your network, you have to set “Virtual-System“ feature to “Read-Write“ (we call “set virtual-system \<ID>“ to switch to proper virtual system).
+4. If you have VSX firewall in your network, you have to set "Virtual-System" feature to "Read-Write" (we call "set virtual-system \<ID>" to switch to proper virtual system).
 This allows IPF just to change context and can’t be used for anything else.